BrentGrammer/PROGNOTES/Architecture/CleanArchitecture-BobMartin.md

 ### Services

 - Services do not define an architecture.
 An architecture is defined by boundaries that separate components and follow the dependency rule.
+- Boundaries cross through the services dividing them into components.
+Services must be designed with component architecture following the dependency rule.
+The components within the service define the architectural boundaries (not the separate services themselves)
 - Main is the lowest level component, should be thought of as a plug in to the system ?
 Track 33

 ### Microservices